uwescience/HackWeek-Toolkit/docs/index.md

 One unifying element of our work is that we intend to teach and colloaborate in ways that are inclusive of people from a diverse range of backgrounds.
 Throughout our documentation we try to identify ways that we think this can be achieved, while recognizing that we have much to learn and that this a constantly evolving area of work for us.

+## How to contribute

+This is an evolving document, and we invite other organizers or past event participants to contribute ideas and feedback.
+We welcome your contributions in the form of [issues](https://github.com/uwescience/HackWeek-Toolkit/issues), [pull requests](https://github.com/uwescience/HackWeek-Toolkit/pulls) and/or direct emails to [Anthony Arendt](mailto:arendta@uw.edu) and [Daniela Huppenkothen](mailto:dhuppenk@uw.edu).